 With a few amazing innovations, Beko is taking coffee preparation to another level.
-All aspects of Turkish brewing are taken in consideration, to ensure hands free operation, and a delicious cup, as good as the traditional way, if not better.
+All aspects of Turkish brewing are taken into consideration, to ensure hands-free operation, and a delicious cup, as good as the traditional way, if not better.
 Read here my review about Beko.

 How to Make Turkish Coffee Step by Step